The Kabbalah, the Tarot and the Middle Way

 Each Tree of Life has its ten Sephiroth arranged along three vertical pillars: the Pillar of Form or Severity on the left, the Pillar of Force or Mercy on the right, and the Pillar of Consciousness, Mildness, Equilibrium or Balance, in the center.
 Each pillar is made up of two types of Sephiroth, which alternate with each other as we move upwards.

 On the Pillar of Severity, Hod and Binah (on each Tree of Life) make up one type of Sephirah.
 Their modern names of “Intellect” and “Substance” are apt descriptions of what they are.
-These Sephiroth represent our reference perspective, our intellectual and personal makeup, which guides our attitudes, motivation and actions.
+These Sephiroth represent our core reference perspective, our intellectual and personal makeup, which guides our attitudes, motivation and actions.
 It is the foundation of our being which we have to transform on the journey upwards.
 Essentially it is our task, on each Tree of Life, to transform Hod into Binah.
 And since Binah is Hod on the next higher Tree of Life, this task then repeats itself at a higher level.
 The other type of Sephirah on the Pillar of Severity is found in Geburah on each Tree of Life.
 The modern name of Geburah is “Will.”
 It is the will as manifested at different levels of attainment.

 The Pillar of Mercy is also made up of two different kinds of Sephiroth alternating with each other.
 Netzach and Chokhmah on each Tree of Life make up one type of Sephirah on the Pillar of Mercy.
 Their modern names are “Desire” and “Force,” and they represent the driving inspiration for the journey upwards.
 Chesed on each Tree of Life makes up the other kind of Sephirah.
 Its modern name is “Memory.”
 It is our memory as manifested at different spiritual levels.
 In the lowest Tree, Chesed would, at the deepest level, represent the Buddha nature within us, and, at a practical level, function as our conscience.
 On the next higher tree, Chesed represents the cosmic memory or Akashic record.

 The Pillar of Mildness, in the center, is a pillar of realization.
 It is also made up of two types of Sephiroth.
 Malkuth, Tiphareth, and Kether on each Tree of Life form one type of Sephirah on this pillar.
 They represent conscious states of realization, which is equivalent to the deeper state of mind that may be reached during meditation, although it may also occur outside of meditation under the correct conditions.
 The other type of Sephirah is found in Yesod, and in the hidden Sephirah, Daath.
-These are mystical experiences, mental or mystical states of bliss, generally of an increasing intensity at higher and higher levels of attainment.
+These are mystical experiences, mental or mystical states of insight and bliss, generally of an increasing intensity at higher and higher levels of attainment.

 Each Tree of Life has twenty-two paths linking the ten Sephiroth to one another.
 The Sephiroth are numbered traditionally by the lightning strike and the paths are numbered by the Serpent of Wisdom as shown in the diagram.
 When we travel up the trees, we do not simply finish up with one path and move on to the next.
 We do not leave behind any path until it is perfected, so we will generally be working on many paths at the same time.
 It is more in the nature of a slow drift upwards.